CivicActions/guidebook/docs/100-security/incidents.md

 On to the answer to "what is an incident?": in a nutshell, an incident is anything that compromises (or could compromise) our or our client's "CIA": **Confidentiality, Integrity, or Availability.**

 - **Confidentiality** means: "secrets".
-So personally identifiable information (PII) — names, addresses, phone numbers, social security numbers, etc. — is one very important class of secrets, but so are your passwords, service credentials, internal non-public documents, and any copyrighted documents.
+Personally identifiable information (PII) — names, addresses, phone numbers, social security numbers, etc. — is one very important class of secrets.
+So are your passwords, service credentials, internal non-public documents, many contractual and any copyrighted documents.
 Any time you suspect that any confidential information may have been leaked outside of CivicActions or a specific client who has rightful access to the information, you should open an incident.
 Note that this includes unknown users with elevated permissions on a site and access lists on Google docs.

 - **Integrity** means the soundness/fitness of purpose of our systems or information.
 So if a backup was lost, or a web page was altered, or if an app stopped logging for a while, or if some documents got deleted — those are integrity issues.
 Sometimes these can indicate deeper incidents (like an attacker deleting logs to cover their tracks), so it's important to report these, as well.